 During the Track Record Period, we invested in unlisted investments, which represented certain financial products issued by commercial banks in China.
-As at 31 December 2019, 2020 and 2021, our financial assets at fair value through profit or loss amounted to RMB181.0 million, RMB356.7 million and RMB373.4 million, respectively.
+As at 31 December 2018, 2019 and 2020 and 30 September 2021, our financial assets at fair value through profit or loss amounted to nil, RMB181.0 million, RMB356.7 million and RMB397.8 million, respectively.
 The fair value changes of our investments measured at fair value through profit or loss may negatively affect our financial performance.
 In the application of our accounting policies, our management is required to make judgments, estimates and assumptions about the carrying amounts of certain assets and liabilities.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Therefore, actual results may differ from these accounting estimates.
-See "Accountant's Report-Note 20" in Appendix I to this document.
+See the section headed "Accountant's Report-Note 20" in Appendix I to this document.
 As such, we believe that our financial assets at fair value through profit or loss are subject to the accounting estimates and judgments and therefore warrant particular attention.
 If the fair value of our financial assets at fair value through profit or loss were to fluctuate, our business, financial condition and results of operations could be materially adversely affected.